nearit/Android-UI-Bindings/README.md

         NEAR_PERMISSION_REQUEST);
 ```

-If your app uses Beacons but you consider the bluetooth a non-blocking requirement, just use `nonBlockingBeacon()` method
+If your app uses Beacons, but you consider the bluetooth a non-blocking requirement, just use `nonBlockingBeacon()` method

 ```java
  startActivityForResult(